YottaDB/YDBDoc/MessageRecovery/about.rst

 .. contents::
     :depth: 2

-The YottaDB Message and Recovery Procedures Reference Manual describes the meaning of messages issued by YottaDB components, including the M compiler, the run-time system, and utility programs.
+The YottaDB Message and Recovery Procedures Reference Manual describes the meaning of messages issued by YottaDB components, including the M compiler, the run-time system and utility programs.

 This manual is organized alphabetically according to the message identifier.
-The meaning of each message is provided as well as suggestions for locating and addressing the cause of error-type messages.
+The meaning of each message is provided, as well as suggestions for locating and addressing the cause of error-type messages.

 ------------------
 Intended Audience